 Wellesley is the kind of place lots of people would love to call home – it’s got great schools, beautiful parks, and three commuter rail stations that give the town’s residents an easy 45-minute ride into downtown Boston.

 Unfortunately, Wellesley’s town government has enacted policies that make it extremely difficult for ordinary people to move in.
 Almost the entire town is zoned as “single residence” districts, which means that there’s no room, under the town’s current laws, to build new houses or apartment buildings there.

-And if you’re like to buy one of Wellesley’s existing homes, you’ll need deep pockets: the typical house there sells for over $1.3 million.
+And if you’d like to buy one of Wellesley’s existing homes, you’ll need deep pockets: the typical house there sells for over $1.3 million.

 Wellesley is hardly unique: the Boston metropolitan area is suffused with similarly high-income enclaves, from Beacon Hill to Hingham, that are stridently opposed to helping solve the region’s housing problems, but are happy to reap the benefits of the region’s transit network and booming economy.

 In a new report, “Zoned Out,” researchers from Boston Indicators and the Brookings Institution argue that Massachusetts should act at the state level to legalize more affordable housing near transit stations, instead of letting well-connected wealthy residents block new homes through local land use laws.

 “The big idea is that the state should adopt a policy that legalizes moderate-density housing around all the transit stations in the state,” explained report co-author Jenny Schuetz, a Fellow at the Brookings Institution.